boxyhq/website/docs/jackson/saml-flow.md

 - `client_id`: Use the client_id returned by the SAML config API or use `tenant=<tenantID>&product=<productID>` to use the tenant and product IDs instead. **Note:** Please don't forget to URL encode the query parameters including `client_id`.
 - `tenant`: Optionally you can provide use `dummy` as the value for `client_id` and specify the `tenant` and `product` custom attributes (if your OAuth 2.0 library allows it).
 - `product`: Should be specified if specifying `tenant` above
+- `idp_hint`: Can be used to select the SAML Identity Provider if multiple configs match for the same `tenant/product`.
+Should point to the absolute "clientID" of the SAML IdP config in jackson.
 - `redirect_uri`: This is where the user will be taken back once the authorization flow is complete
 - `state`: Use a randomly generated string as the state, this will be echoed back as a query parameter when taking the user back to the `redirect_uri` above.
 You should validate the state to prevent XSRF attacks